Etchings and Dull Spots Removal

 The undesired etching is the white/light dull spots you can find on marble surfaces, which are hard to get rid of and are very unpleasant.
 Such spots may be caused by acidic or alkaline liquids left on the surfaces.
 In other words, it’s chemical burns.
 Those spots can be in different shapes like in the shape of a spill, spray pattern (caused by spraying the wrong cleaner), drops or glass-rings.
 They can be deep or not soo deep.

 It most commonly happens with marble, travertine, limestone, onyx and other calcite-based stones.
-Sometimes hard water can leave salt spots in form of white crystal powder, that may looks like etching but it is not.
+Sometimes hard water can leave salt spots in the form of white crystal powder, that may look like etching but it is not.

 Etching may change the texture of marble surface to dull, non-uniform appearance.
-In some cases when marble contacting with strong, like industrial acidic chemicals, the marble can be burned and melted to rough surface and even destroyed to sand-like particles.
+In some cases when marble contacting with strong, like industrial acidic chemicals, the marble can be burned and melted to the rough surface and even destroyed to sand-like particles.

 Some Causes of Etchings on Marble